 In Japan, we facilitate on utilizing life science databases collaborating with DBCLS (Data Base Center for Life Science) and DDBJ (DNA Data Bank Japan) under the support of 1.
 To promote this activity, we founded a common work framework JBI (Japan alliance for Bioscience Information).

 BMRB (Biological Magnetic Resonance data Bank) is a database including various information about biomolecules studied by NMR (Nuclear Magnetic Resonance).
-Under the support of 1, we collaborate with the group in the University of Wisconsin-Madison to accept deposition, develop various tools and maintain the Japan site of BMRB.
+Under the support of 1, we collaborate with the group in the University of Connecticut to accept deposition, develop various tools and maintain the Japan site of BMRB.

 - EMPIAR Japan site